DavisDevelopment/hx-quadtree/README.md

 // Quad trees with large boundaries (f.e world maps) may benefit from having less objects per node,
 // this way the tree will be split more often and objects far-away from each other won't be checked against each other as much. qt.objectsPerNode = 4;

+// Set a custom function to further handle the overlapping of two objects.
+// This callback will be called each time two objects overlap, and if it returns false
+// the onOverlap() method of the objects will not be called. qt.setOverlapProcessCallback(function(c1: Collider, c2: Collider) {
+    return true;
+});
 ```